department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/dependency-verification/research-design/UAT/dep-ver-uat-convo-guide.md

 - Can you confirm that you have an ID.me (or other type of) account?
 And do you know your username and password?
   - If not: Are these easy to get?
 Could get you them?
   - If the user can not remember or retrieve their login credentials, they must complete the form unauthenticated.
-- During this call, I'll be helping you navigate a form that can change your direct deposit information.
+- During this call, I'll be helping you navigate a form that can view your dependents.
 So, can you confirm that you indeed would like to do this, and are comfortable walking through the form on the call?
   - If not end the session.

 So today we're going to observe you navigating to the view dependents feature.
 There, we'll ask you to review your dependent information and confirm it.
 If you choose, you can turn off video for this.
 We're not recording this session, but we need to see your screen as you go to the form.
-The form **does** ask for personal financial information.
 Are you comfortable sharing your screen?
 Would you like to turn off video while you view your dependent info?
 - If not: Explain this is necessary for testing.
 If they are still unwilling (e.g. because of personal info), end the call.

 OK, a question or two about your computer and browser.